b-spatz/Whiteboard/aopa.md

 ### Fed Up

-These are just a few examples of AOPA losing their way.
+These are just a few examples of AOPA losing their way, from simple tone-deaf mistreatment of members to serious lapses in advocacy.
 So I removed my auto-renew and let my membership expire 7/31/2023.
 Within a month, AOPA started sending me emails daily asking me to rejoin.
 Every day, for years.
 In fact, while writing this, they sent an email "Rejoin AOPA -- Get Expert Support."
 Every day they spam me to send them money with all kinds of pitches to re-join, including "Your voice matters" and other platitudes.